 - Routers forward the radio signal to other devices in the Thread network.
 At the same time, they amplify it to extend the range.
 Each installed Router makes the mesh more robust and stable.
 In order for it to perform this task, it must be ready to transmit and receive at all times.
 That’s why Routers usually have a power connection.
 Typical representatives of this type are light sources such as LED lamps or intermediate plugs for the wall socket.

 - Border Routers establish a connection to the IP network of the WLAN router.
 This means that Thread devices can also be reached from a smartphone – or via the Internet.
 There is at least one Border Router in every Thread household, but there can also be several installed.
 They do not interfere with each other because the network automatically puts one of them in charge.
+More information can be found in the article in the post What is a Thread Border Router?

 The Border Router